awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 Access tokens and user claims are different from ID tokens\.
 Access tokens and user claims only allow access to server resources, while ID tokens carry additional information to authenticate a user\.
 The Application Load Balancer authenticates the user and only passes access tokens and claims to the backend but does not pass the ID token information\.

 These tokens follow the JWT format but are not ID tokens\.
-The JWT format includes a header, payload, and signature that are base64 URL encoded and includes padding characters at the end\.
-The JWT signature is ECDSA \+ P\-256 \+ SHA256\.
+The JWT format includes a header, payload, and signature that are base64 URL encoded, and includes padding characters at the end\.
+An Application Load Balancer uses ES256 \(ECDSA using P\-256 and SHA256\) to generate the JWT signature\.

 The JWT header is a JSON object with the following fields: